sheikheddy/sheikheddy.github.io/_posts/2022-02-28-ReadCosts.md

 	- **September to November** account for **4**
 	- **Jan and Feb** account for **15**

-**I have completed 10x fewer tasks than the average for software engineers at my level in my org**
+<mark>I have completed 10x fewer tasks than the average for software engineers at my level in my org</mark>

 ## Reasoning (and fixes)